publications

 This paper introduces the UCFE: User-Centric Financial Expertise benchmark, an innovative framework designed to evaluate the ability of large language models (LLMs) to handle complex real-world financial tasks.
 UCFE benchmark adopts a hybrid approach that combines human expert evaluations with dynamic, taskspecific interactions to simulate the complexities of evolving financial scenarios.
 Firstly, we conducted a user study involving 804 participants, collecting their feedback on financial tasks.
 Secondly, based on this feedback, we created our dataset that encompasses a wide range of user intents and interactions.
 This dataset serves as the foundation for benchmarking 12 LLM services using the LLM-as-Judge methodology.
 Our results show a significant alignment between benchmark scores and human preferences, with a Pearson correlation coefficient of 0.78, confirming the effectiveness of the UCFE dataset and our evaluation approach.
 UCFE benchmark not only reveals the potential of LLMs in the financial sector but also provides a robust framework for assessing their performance and user satisfaction.The benchmark dataset and evaluation code are available.

-- TwinMarket: A Scalable Behavioral and SocialSimulation for Financial MarketsYuzhe Yang*, Yifei Zhang*, Minghao Wu*, Kaidi Zhang, Yunmiao Zhang, Honghai Yu, and 2 more authorsBest Paper Award in Financial AI @ ICLR 2025 & selected for oral presentation at ICLR 2025,A multi-agent framework that leverages LLMs to simulate socio-economic systems
+- TwinMarket: A Scalable Behavioral and SocialSimulation for Financial MarketsYuzhe Yang*, Yifei Zhang*, Minghao Wu*, Kaidi Zhang, Yunmiao Zhang, Honghai Yu, and 2 more authorsBest Paper Award in Financial AI @ ICLR 2025,A multi-agent framework that leverages LLMs to simulate socio-economic systems

 The study of social emergence has long been a central focus in social science.
 Traditional modeling approaches, such as rule-based Agent-Based Models (ABMs), struggle to capture the diversity and complexity of human behavior, particularly the irrational factors emphasized in behavioral economics.
 Recently, large language model (LLM) agents have gained traction as simulation tools for modeling human behavior in social science and role-playing applications.
 Studies suggest that LLMs can account for cognitive biases, emotional fluctuations, and other non-rational influences, enabling more realistic simulations of socio-economic dynamics.
 In this work, we introduce TwinMarket, a novel multi-agent framework that leverages LLMs to simulate socio-economic systems.
 Specifically, we examine how individual behaviors, through interactions and feedback mechanisms, give rise to collective dynamics and emergent phenomena.
 Through experiments in a simulated stock market environment, we demonstrate how individual actions can trigger group behaviors, leading to emergent outcomes such as financial bubbles and recessions.
 Our approach provides valuable insights into the complex interplay between individual decision-making and collective socio-economic patterns.